anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Describes a component or service or functionality available in the customer site/domain.

 off-site:
-: Describes a component or service or functionality not available within the customer site/domain.
+: Describes a component or service or functionality not available on-site.
 It may be at a central site or an internet resident "cloud" service.
-The connection may also be temporary and, e.g., only available at times when workers are present on a construction side, for instance.
+The on-site to off-site connection may also be temporary and, e.g., only available at times when workers are present on a construction side, for instance.

 PER:
 : Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain

 POP:
-: Proof of possession (of a private key)
+: Proof-of-possession (of a private key), as defined in {{RFC5272}}

 POI:
-: Proof of identity (see {{req-sol}})
+: Proof-of-identity, as defined in {{RFC5272}}
 PVR:
-: Pledge-Voucher-Request is a request for a voucher signed by the Pledge to the Registrar.
+: Pledge-Voucher-Request is a request for a voucher sent to the Registrar.
+The PVR is signed by the Pledge.

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request is the CSR of PER sent to the CA by the registrar (RA/LRA)
+: Registrar-enrollment-request is the CSR of a PER sent to the CA by the registrar (RA/LRA)

 RVR:
 : Registrar-Voucher-Request is a request for a voucher signed by the Registrar to the MASA.
 It may contain the PVR received from the pledge.

 This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehensible to a human reader.
-In order to keep them readable the examples use the token "base64encodedvalue==" whenever such a thing occurs.
+In order to keep those examples short, they use the token "base64encodedvalue==" as a placeholder for base64 data.
-This token is in fact valid base64.
-The full examples are in appendix.
+The full base64 data is included in the appendices of this document.

 This protocol unavoidably has a mix of both base64 encoded data (as is normal for many JSON encoded protocols), and also BASE64URL encoded data, as specified by JWS.
 The latter is indicated by a string like "BASE64URL(THING)"